marcelovalentimsilva/Attribute-Based-Semantic-Type-Detection-and-Data-Quality-Assessment/README.md

-# Deriving-Knowledge-from-Attribute-Labels-for-Data-Quality-Assessment
-Deriving Knowledge from Attribute Labels for Semantic Type Detection and Data Quality Assessment
+# Deriving Knowledge from Attribute Labels for Semantic Type Detection and Data Quality Assessment

 List of Produced Files for Dissemination: